Ai Accountant

 India specific requirements

-• Automatic TDS calculation and verification by customer category.
+• Automatic TDS calculation updated for Budget 2026 slab changes and verification by customer category.

 • Multi entity support with consolidated reporting.

-• GST tracking that flags filing impacts and deadlines.
+• GST tracking that flags filing impacts, deadlines, and credit note timeline compliance.

-• Bank reconciliation integration to auto detect short payments and disputes.
+• Bank reconciliation integration with PFMS connectivity to auto detect short payments within 24 to 48 hours.

 FAQ